New to Cruising? 5 Tips for First-Timers

 image-5681235

-Other options for small ship cruises include Lindblad Expeditions, which visit all seven continents with unique destinations including Antarctica and the Arctic.
+Other options for small-ship cruises include Lindblad Expeditions, which visit all seven continents with unique destinations including Antarctica and the Arctic.
 Silversea’s four vessels, the largest of which accommodates a mere 274 passengers, feature spacious suites and butler service.

 Scenic has cruises to the Baltic, South America, and other unique destinations.
-Their luxurious 228-passenger Scenic Eclipse is outfitted with two helicopters and a mini submarine capable of reaching depths of almost 1,000 feet.
+Its luxurious 228-passenger Scenic Eclipse is outfitted with two helicopters and a mini submarine capable of reaching depths of almost 1,000 feet.

 These lines pride themselves on fine dining, educational seminars appropriate for the ports visited, and intimate shore excursions led by experienced local guides.